ericjfenton/calculator/README.md

 18b. "- 1" displays -1.
 Fail
 18c. "x 2" displays 0.
 Fail
 18d. "/ 2" displays 0.
 Fail
+Note for 19: check status of basic variables after = or second number
 19. Add functionality of operators to act on last result.
 Starting from display of 2.
 19a. "+ 1" displays 3.
 Fail